Dizziness is a term that is often used to describe 2 different symptoms: lightheadedness and vertigo.

 What to Expect at Your Office Visit

-Your health care provider will perform a physical exam and ask questions about your medical history and symptoms, including:
+Your provider will perform a physical exam and ask questions about your medical history and symptoms, including:

 Tests that may be done include:

-Your health care provider may prescribe medications to help you feel better, including:
+Your provider may prescribe medicines to help you feel better, including:

 Surgery may be needed if you have Meniere's disease.